Jagdpanzer IV

 The Jagdpanzer IV / Sd.Kfz.
 162, was a German tank destroyer based on the Panzer IV chassis and built in three main variants.
 As one of the casemate-style turretless Jagdpanzer (tank destroyer, literally "hunting tank") designs, it was developed against the wishes of Heinz Guderian, the inspector general of the Panzertruppen, as a replacement for the Sturmgeschütz III (StuG III).
-Guderian objected against the (in his eyes) needless diversion of resources from Panzer IV tank production, as the StuG III was still more than adequate for its role.
+Guderian objected to what he considered a needless diversion of resources from Panzer IV production, as the StuG III was still more than adequate for its role.

-Officially, only the L/48-armed vehicle was named Jagdpanzer IV.
-The L/70-armed vehicle was named Panzer IV/70.
-In this article, both versions are referred to in general as Jagdpanzer IV, except in the variants and surviving vehicles section.
+Officially, only the L/48-armed vehicle was named the Jagdpanzer IV.
+The L/70-armed vehicle was named the Panzer IV/70.
+In this article, both versions are referred to in general as the Jagdpanzer IV, except in the variants and surviving vehicles section.

 Development

 With experience gained during the initial phases of the Battle of Stalingrad, in September 1942 the Wehrmacht's arms bureau, the Waffenamt, called for a new standard for heavy assault guns: 100 mm of armor to the front, 40–50 mm on the sides, wider tracks, ground clearance of 50 cm, top speed of 26 km/h and the lowest possible firing positions.
 The new Panzerjäger ("tank hunter") design would be armed with the same 7.5 cm gun as fitted to the Panther tank: the Pak 42 L/70.
 Initially a new chassis was planned, but that of the Panzer IV had to be used.

 Previous efforts to mount bigger guns on smaller chassis resulted in the Marder I, II and III series and the Sturmgeschütz III.
 The Marder series were tall and had open crew compartments.
 The new design had a low silhouette and completely enclosed, casemate-style fighting compartment.

 The Jagdpanzer IV used a modified Panzer IV Ausf.
 H chassis, but the almost-vertical front hull plate was replaced by sloped armor plates.
 Internally, the layout was changed to accommodate the new superstructure, moving the fuel tanks and ammunition racks.
 Since the Jagdpanzer lacked a turret, the auxiliary engine which powered the Panzer IV's turret traverse mechanism could be eliminated.

 The new superstructure had 80 mm thick sloped armour, giving much greater protection than vertical armour of 100 mm.
 To make the manufacturing process as simple as possible, the superstructure was made from large, interlocking plates that were welded together.